datajaguar/jaguarqa/README.md

-# JaguarDB Test Automation Framework
+# JaguarDB Test Automation Framework (for both Linux and Windows)

 This automation framework enables automated testing for regression, new feature testing and performance testing, etc for Jaguar database.
 More technical info regarding to jaguar database, please refer to: http://datajaguar.com/doc/JaguarUserManual.pdf

 ## Instruction on running the automated testing for jaguar database

 #### Motivation:
-The framework is structured to run anywhere on the one of the servers that has jaguar server installed.
+The framework is structured to run anywhere on any of the servers that has jaguar server installed.
 Automated test cases will check the results (successful or failure) at the end of the test under the work directory.

 Jaguar database automation enables automated test cases with minimum manual operation.